DUI ADSAC Assessment Oklahoma City

 What is ADSAC Assessment?

 ADSAC stands for Alcohol and Drug Substance Abuse Course.
-This is a substance abuse educational class that is mandatory for those whose drivers licenses have been suspended/revoked due to DUI, APC, DWI, DUID, CDS, or other alcohol or drug-related offenses.
-The ADSAC assessment is an evaluation conducted by a Certified ADSAC Assessor to determine what intervention level you fall under.
+This is an educational class that is mandatory for those whose driver’s licenses have been suspended/revoked due to DUI, APC, DWI, DUID, CDS, or other alcohol or drug-related offenses.

 Who needs ADSAC Assessment?

-If your license is revoked or suspended by the Department of Public Safety (DPS or DMV) due to DUI, DWI, APC, DUID, Open-Container, Possession of CDS, or other alcohol or drug-related offenses, the assessment is one of the first steps in the process of getting your license reinstated.
+If your license is revoked/suspended by the Department of Public Safety (DPS or DMV) due to DUI, DWI, APC, DUID, Open Container, Possession of CDS, or other alcohol or drug-related offenses, the assessment is one of the first steps in getting your license reinstated.

 How much is the ADSAC assessment?